fjsousa/lml-mobbing-n2/readme.md

 ## Project Setup with Poetry and Jupyter Notebook

-This guide explains how to set up a Python project using Poetry for dependency management and Jupyter Notebook for interactive development.
+This guide explains how to set this python project using Poetry for dependency management and Jupyter Notebook for interactive development.

 ### **1. Install Poetry**
 First, install Poetry if you haven't already: